skbidisigma1/Note-Block-Maestro/JOURNAL.md

  - 600‑pc M3 nylon standoffs in case I don't have any lying around
  - Premium soldering kit in case I don't have one somewhere
  - Official	Pi 5 Active Cooler
  - Either 3d-printing filament or plywood for the container.
-3d-printing would be much preferred but difficult for me to get access too, plus I'm low on budget
+I really hope to be able to 3d-print this, but we'll see
  - Screws and nuts, which I almost certainly have lying around
  - Possibly Pololu's power switch for smart shutdown, but only if I have the money to spare